 Moving Image Department Internships

 Internships are offered during the summer, from July through August.
-Interns must schedule their work Monday through Thursday during regular business hours, 9 a.m. to 5 p.m.
-Course credit must be negotiated in advance of the internship and requires approval from the intern’s academic institution.
+Interns must schedule their work Monday through Thursday during regular business hours, 9 a.m. to 4 p.m.
+Course credit must be negotiated in advance of the internship, and requires the approval of the intern’s academic institution.
 Interns are expected to work a minimum of 10 hours per week for 8 weeks.
 Stipends are not offered.

-Internship projects are generally offered in the following areas:
+Internship projects may be offered in the following areas, subject to availability:

-- Cataloging and Metadata: Aimed at improving and enhancing catalog records in TMS (The Museum System) and in our local FileMaker Pro Stills Archive Collections Database.
-Work may involve data entry clean-up, assigning subject and name access points, preparing descriptive summaries, performing biographical research on art and artists' authority files, and reviewing catalog records for accuracy.
+- Cataloging and Metadata.
+Assigned projects are aimed at improving and enhancing catalog records in TMS (The Museum System) and in our local FileMaker Pro Stills Archive Collections Database.
+Work may involve data entry clean-up, assigning subject and name access points, preparing descriptive summaries, performing biographical research on art and artists’ authority files, and reviewing catalog records for accuracy.

-- Collections Digitization: Designed to increase access to collections through digitization and website access.
-Possible assignments include assisting with scanning and digital curating activities; entering data in our Digital Collections Database; preparing technical and administrative documentation; testing digitization workflows; and assisting with interface design, usability studies, and related web development activities.
+- Collections Digitization.
+Assigned projects are designed to enhance availability of collections through digitization and website access.
+Possible assignments include assisting with scanning and digital curating activities; entering data in the museum’s Digital Collections Database; preparing technical and administrative documentation; testing digitization workflows; and assisting with interface design, usability studies, and related web development activities.

-- Collection Management: Focused on inventory, inspection, identification, re-housing, locating, and cataloging of 35mm and 16mm film elements.
+- Collection Management.
+Assigned projects are focused on inventory, inspection, identification, rehousing, locating, and cataloging of 35mm and 16mm film elements.
 Film handling experience is required.